TaoLabsAI/creator-studio-support/README.md

-# extended-cut-support
-This is Extended Cut's support system.
+# Welcome to Extended Cut's Support